nickkostik/snapback-luo/src/main/resources/static/oldREADME.md

 *   Expect a response confirming the correct persona, preceded by `PROFILE CHECK: OK` if using the self-verification step:
     ```
     PROFILE CHECK: OK
-    "I am Luis García, your friend from Glenbard West..."
+    "I am Kostik AI García, your friend from Glenbard West..."
     ```
 *   Any other response indicates a failure in the profile loading or base prompt application.
 Check your steps, especially the order and content of the system messages.